Driving Miss Daisy: Oscar "test of time" recount

-In 2015, The Hollywood Reporter polled hundreds of Academy members, asking them to re-vote on past close run decisions.
+In 2015, The Hollywood Reporter polled hundreds of academy members, asking them to re-vote on past close run decisions.
 Academy members indicated that, given a second chance, they would award the 1990 Oscar for Best Picture to My Left Foot instead.

 Soundtrack

 The film's score was composed by Hans Zimmer, who won a BMI Film Music Award and was nominated for a Grammy Award for Best Instrumental Composition Written for a Motion Picture or for Television for his work.
 The score was performed entirely by Zimmer, done electronically using samplers and synthesizers, and did not feature a single live instrument.
-There is a scene, however, in which the "Song to the Moon" from the opera Rusalka by Antonín Dvořák is heard on a radio as sung by Gabriela Beňačková.
+There is a scene, however, in which the "Song to the Moon" from the opera Rusalka by Antonín Dvořák is heard on a radio as sung by Slovak lyric soprano Gabriela Beňačková.

 Similarities have been noted between the main theme and the "plantation" folk song "Shortnin' Bread".
 The soundtrack was issued on Varèse Sarabande.